loader2

 Pre-Trade Risk Controls:

-The following are the applicable & non-applicable risk controls during pre-open:
+The following are the applicable & non-applicable risk controls for the pre-open session:

 Controls that are Applicable: